Ralexs0096/TicketsApp/src/api/docs/Error3.md

 # Error3

-An unknown error occurred when trying to fetch brands.
+An unknown error occurred when trying to create users.

 ## Properties